afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 Guardian's frontend is hosted [there][guardian].
 The most incredible thing about Github is that anything which is hosted there is open for contributions from anyone in the world with no permission required to be obtained first.
-The way I used to think about contribution:
+The way I used to think about contributions:

 *Consumer*: Hello, I like your software project/magazine/blog and I would like to add some content.
 Please tell me how if it's possible.